 It’s no shock that Naples attracts a lot of tourists — especially in the colder months.
 When snowbirds settle in for the season, traffic in the city can get hectic.
 Beaches, restaurants, and other things to do in Naples, Florida, have a tendency to get overcrowded, as well.
 But you’ll eventually learn all the local favorites and become a pro at avoiding all the noise.

-Q: Is Naples, Florida, a good area to live?
+Q: Is Naples, Florida, a nice place to live?

 A:

-Naples is definitely a highly desirable place to live, thanks to its stunning beaches, warm year-round climate ideal for outdoor living, and upscale lifestyle options.
-It’s particularly popular among retirees, but it’s also a destination for families looking for excellent schools, a low crime rate, and a strong sense of community.
+Naples is definitely a good area to live, thanks to its stunning beaches, warm year-round climate, and upscale lifestyle options.
+Outdoor living spaces like lanais and decks are where locals spend their downtime — from neighborhood cookouts to leisurely solo afternoons with a good book.
+The town is popular among retirees, but it’s also a destination for families looking for excellent schools, a low crime rate, and a strong sense of community.

 Picky about your perfect place?
-Naples has all kinds of architectural styles, from ranch to Mediterranean to classic contemporary.
-The average home price in Naples is around $592,700.
+Naples is rich with architectural styles, from ranch to Mediterranean to classic contemporary — and if you don’t find what you like, remodeling ideas abound.
+But be prepared to pay: The average home price in Naples is around $570,000.

 A residential building in the popular downtown area of Old Naples in Florida.
 The building has a Mediterranean look, and there are uniform palm trees all around.

-Historic grandeur mixes with high-end condos and single-family homes in Old Naples’ residential district.
+Historic grandeur mixes with high-end condos and single-family homes in the Old Naples residential district.

-Planning a move to Naples but not sure where exactly you’ll fit in?
-Check out a few of the city’s best neighborhoods.
+If you’re planning a move to Naples but aren’t sure where exactly you’ll fit in, check out a few of the city’s best neighborhoods.

 Pelican Bay

-If you’ve been asking yourself whether Naples, FL, is a good place to retire, you should check out Pelican Bay.
-Ranked as the No. 7 best place to retire in Florida by Niche, this high-end community offers the dream waterfront-living experience.
-Locals love golfing at Pelican Bay Golf Club, exploring Lovers Key State Park, and taking nature walks along the gulf.
+If you’ve been considering the idea of retiring in Naples, FL, you should check out Pelican Bay.
+Ranked as 2025’s No. 6 best place to retire in Florida by Niche, this high-end community offers the dream waterfront-living experience.
+Locals love golfing at Pelican Bay Golf Club, exploring Lovers Key State Park, and taking nature walks along the Gulf of Mexico.

 Coquina Sands

-The Coquina Sands neighborhood features a variety of housing options, from single-family houses to condominiums.
-It is situated near the best of the city's amenities, such as Lowdermilk Park and the Naples Preserve.
-Locals also love visiting Nectar Lab Kava Bar.
+The Coquina Sands neighborhood features a variety of housing options, from single-family homes to condominiums.
+The community is situated near the best of the city's amenities, such as Lowdermilk Park and the Naples Preserve.
+Locals love a stop at Nectar Lab Kava Bar before heading out to one of the area’s fine parks.

-Since they’re close to Downtown Naples, residents of Coquina Sands can bike to the city in about 15 minutes.
-And for families with school-aged children, Coquina Sands provides access to some of the area's best schools, including Lake Park Elementary School and Naples High School.
+Residents of Coquina Sands can bike to downtown Naples in about 15 minutes.
+And for families with school-aged children, the community is convenient to some of the area's best schools, including Lake Park Elementary School and Naples High School.

 Old Naples